-In FY 2009, the final budget appropriated \$3 million to initiate the National Board Conditional
+In FY 2009, the final budget appropriated \$3 million to initiate the National Board Conditional Loan Program.

-Loan Program.
 This \$3 million was matched by the National Board for Professional Teaching Standards (NBPTS). \$2.2 million was appropriated and expended in 2009.
 The remaining \$800,000 was removed from the 2010 legislative budget.
-As a result we did not receive the remaining \$800,000 matching grant from NBPTS.
+As a result, we did not receive the remaining \$800,000 matching grant from NBPTS.
 This appropriation, along with the federal grant from NBPTS, allowed OSPI to offer no-interest loans to offset the National Board candidate fee.
 To date, more than 5,000 teachers have benefited from loans.
 These loans are paid back to the state by the teacher upon certification by reducing the amount of their first NBCT bonus.
+Educators who expire their candidacy or withdraw from the National Board process are placed on a repayment plan.
 In 2010, this became a self-sustaining program.